iamqaasim/Programing_Projects/README.md

 These projects are not languages specific.
 Choose a alnguage you're comfortable with and start coding.

 # Notice
-If there are any projects you would like me to code (Beginner - Intermidiate) please leavea a comment with a title and a desciption of the project mentioned
+If there are any other projects you would like me to code (Beginner - Intermidiate) please leavea a feedback with a title and a desciption of the project mentioned